Nadaaabdlla/skills-introduction-to-repository-management/COLLABORATION.md

-# Personal vs Organization Repositories
+# Collaboration in GitHub Repositories

+## Personal Repository

-- Personal repositories are owned by individuals.
+- Owned by an individual.
-- Organization repositories allow teams to assign roles, manage permissions, and audit collaboration.
+- All permissions controlled by the owner.
+- Less suitable for large teams.

+## Organization Repository

+- Owned by a team or organization.
+- Allows role-based access control.
+- Better for collaborative development.
+- More features for managing contributions and security.